 Early Replacement (EREP)

 This type of initiative is designed to convince customers to replace functional equipment earlier than they otherwise would.
 In such cases there shall be a dual baseline, with the existing equipment efficiency (i.e., the efficiency of the equipment being replaced) being the baseline for the remaining useful life of the equipment and a potentially different (typically higher) efficiency for standard new products (consistent with the time of sale baselines, as adjusted for any known changes to future codes or standards) being used as baseline for the remaining life of the efficiency measure.
-Note that for a measure to be treated as “early replacement” each of the following conditions must be met:

-1) the existing equipment being replaced early must be in good functioning condition or require minimal repair (i.e., it is reasonable to conclude that it would have continued to be used in the absence of the program)
+Note that for a measure to be treated as “early replacement”, the existing equipment being replaced early must be in good functioning condition or require minimal repair (i.e., it is reasonable to conclude that it could have continued to function in the absence of the program).

-2) the independent evaluator must conclude that the program caused the customer to replace their existing equipment before the end of its useful life.

 Additional requirements may be developed by the TAC and applied to certain measures to ensure appropriate use of early replacement assumptions, such as a maximum existing unit age, and/or to help ensure a positive cost effectiveness result is achieved, such as requiring maximum existing unit efficiency eligible for early replacement.

+Note that in addition to the above criterion, the independent evaluator must conclude that the program caused the customer to replace their existing equipment before the end of its useful life to award the additional net savings from the early replacement.
+Any adjustment related to this concept is handled in the net-to-gross ratio and is not addressed in gross savings.

 Early Retirement (ERET)

 This type of initiative is designed to convince customers to remove (and not replace) equipment that would otherwise continue to remain functional (and consume energy).
 In such cases, the baseline is the existing efficiency of the equipment being removed.
 Note that for a measure to be treated as “early retirement”, the existing equipment being removed must be in good functioning condition.